-- (a) The outer envelope shall be:
+(a) The outer envelope shall be:

-Plan International Nepal, Country Office

-Bakhundole, Maitrimarg, Lalitpur
+Plan International Nepal, Country Office Bakhundole, Maitrimarg, Lalitpur and, marked as:

-and, marked as: "Child Rights Situation Assessment (CRSA) and Baseline Survey of phase-in indicators in

-Siraha and Kaplivastu"

-- (b) The 2 inner envelopes shall indicate the name and address of the Offeror and should be clearly marked with "Technical Proposal" and "Financial Proposal".
-In summary, there will be one separate sealed envelope for the Technical Proposal and one separate sealed envelope for the Financial Proposal.
+- 1. Child Rights Situation Assessment (CRSA) in Bajura and Sarlahi - 2.
+Baseline Survey of Girls Get Equal 2.0: Realising rights and building resilience project - (b) The 2 inner envelopes shall indicate the name and address of the Offeror and should be clearly marked with "Technical Proposal" and "Financial Proposal".
+In summary, there will be one separate sealed envelope for the Technical Proposal and one separate sealed envelope for the Financial Proposal. - (c) For both consultancy work consultant must submit separate technical proposal of each consultancy work (1.
+Baseline Survey of Abha project: Realising rights and building resilience project and 2.Child Rights Situation Assessment (CRSA) in Bajura and Sarlahi Districts) in same envelope and one combine financial proposal of both consultancies works in one envelope.